argnaan/ANN_crazyflie/README.md

 $ make flash_cfloader
 ```

-To check if everything is working fine run the cfclient
+To check if everything is working fine run the **cfclient** and connect to the Crazyflie through USB serial interface
 ```bash
 $ cfclient
 ```